HidekiMori-CIT/aenet-lammps/README.md

 2020/11/12: Update the LAMMPS version in README (this file).
 2020/11/12: Bug fix of pair_aenet.cpp for binary system.
 2020/11/26: Slightly modify the pair_aenet.cpp to output detail error message.
 2020/11/29: Add the TiO2 directory which contains example potential files and LAMMPS input file for binary system.
+2021/06/21: Add the new Fe parameter file and example of LAMMPS input file in Fe_v03.

 # About this package